 The offense(s) of conviction will be determined by the plea agreement or the verdict.
-Once the offense(s) of conviction are set, the parties and the court need only refer to Appendix C. Appendix C is a chart that has all of the felonies that may be prosecuted in the District of Columbia arranged in alphabetical order by common name.
-Column 4 of that chart provides the Offense Severity Group for each offense.
+Once the offense(s) of conviction are set, the parties and the court need only refer to Appendix C or C-I. Appendix C is a chart that has all of the felonies that may be prosecuted in the District of Columbia arranged in alphabetical order by common name.
+Appendix C-I is a chart that has all of the felonies that may be prosecuted in the District of Columbia arranged by D.C.
+Official Code (2001) cite.
+Column 4 of each chart provides the Offense Severity Group for each offense.
 Alternatively, Appendix D is a chart that has the most common felonies that are prosecuted in the District of Columbia arranged by Offense Severity Group.